Sri Lanka’s overlooked coastline

 - Sigiriya Sanctuary, One Of The Best Places For Bird Watching

 - Sri Lanka Volunteer Holidays At a Turtle Conservation Centre

 As far as I know, people are not coming to Sri Lanka for wildlife holidays, they are travellers heading to Africa to see the big five.
 But how about spotting a leopard family? turtles lumbering up moonlit beaches? acrobatic blue whales?
 Or teeth-gnashing troop of monkeys and flocks of gaudy birds?
 With world-class marine life experience, a fantastic roll call of birds and a couple of national parks (Kumana national park, Yala national park) Sri Lanka’s southern coast is no slouch in the wildlife department.

 However, if nothing but a leopard or elephant will do, then make time to venture into the inland of Yala national park.
 This is the second biggest wildlife reserve on the island at 978sqkm, and its vast thorn bush-speckled forest is the very definition of Sri Lanka’s dry zone wilderness.
 Only a part of the wildlife reserve is penetrable for the visitors, there can be big congestion of safari jeeps at a time in the park making you feel that you disturbing the wild creatures.

-However, the national park authorities have introduced few rules and regulations recently to avoid a large concentration of safari jeeps in the park.
-The new rules are put into the practice as the parks were reopened for the people after Coronavirus lockdown.
-I do not have an idea of how would these rules and regulation tames the jeep drivers because I did not have an opportunity to visit Yala national park after the lockdown.
-But, the new rules to avert the sound pollution and disturbances to the wild creatures is certainly welcoming message to all.
+However, the national park authorities have introduced a few rules and regulations recently to avoid a large concentration of safari jeeps in the park.
+The new rules are put into practice as the parks were reopened for the people after the Coronavirus lockdown.
+I do not have an idea of how would these rules and regulations tames the jeep drivers because I did not have an opportunity to visit Yala national park after the lockdown.
+But, the new rules to avert the sound pollution and disturbances to the wild creatures are certainly a welcoming message to all.